 • Out of service Utilities (Gas, electricity, water)

-All complaints must first be put in writing and addressed to the person responsible for the repairs.
+All requests must first be put in writing and addressed to the person responsible for the repairs.

 In order for your inspection request to be considered, please do the following: